daemmi/mhs-travel-map/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.4.0 (2019-04-11) =
+- added, browse through coordinates function is faster
+- added, possibility to add invisible pins to change the snap to road as you need it
+- changed, some styles
+- fixed, minor bugs

 = 1.3.0 (2018-11-XX) =
 - added, browse through the coordinates in front end